kubermatic/docs/content/kubermatic/master/installation/add_seed_cluster_ee/_index.en.md

 {{% /notice %}}

 Make sure the kubeconfig contains static, long-lived credentials.
 Some cloud providers use custom authentication providers (like GKE using `gcloud` and EKS using `aws-iam-authenticator`).
-Those will not work in Kubermatic’s usecase because the required tools are not installed inside the cluster environment.
-You can use the `kubeconfig-serviceaccounts.sh` script from the kubermatic-installer repository to automatically create proper service accounts inside the seed cluster with static
+Those will not work in KKP’s usecase because the required tools are not installed inside the cluster environment.
+You can use the `kubeconfig-serviceaccounts.sh` script from the KKP-installer repository to automatically create proper service accounts inside the seed cluster with static
 credentials:

 ```bash